lukaszlacinski/myproxyoauth-server/README.md

 in myproxyoauth/myproxy-oauth/database.py.
 The directory with the database file must be writable by the 'globus' user.

 To generate web pages, the service uses templates stored in myproxyoauth/templates.
 The templates, and other static files stored in myproxyoauth/static like images or cascade style sheets can be easily edited and displayed directly in a web browser.
 The templates are accessible at https://<hostname>/oauth/templates/, and the static files at https://<hostname>/oauth/static/.

+To use the service with Globus Online, Globus Online that acts here as an OAuth client has to be registered with the service first.
+To trigger the registration workflow, go to https://<hostname>/oauth/configure.
+A Globus Online user specified in the registration form will become an admin of the service.

 Prerequisite packages on Debian-based systems: